How to Set Your Patients Up for Long Term Success

 The Issue: Patient Adherence & Lack of Patient Comprehension

 Some patients are limited in understanding their exercises from the one-dimensional drawings provided.
 Even if a patient says they understand their HEP prescription before they leave the clinic that does not mean that they will fully understand it when they get home or attempt their exercises later that week.
 Maybe questions come up that they didn’t think about asking during their visit or simply forgot how to do their exercises.
 When looking at their handout the information provided does not paint a clear picture of what they should correctly be doing.
 If a patient is injured or in pain, the fear of making that pain worse by doing an exercise they are not exactly sure how to do will often result in the patient not attempting the HEP at all.
-While a physical therapist must make sure their patient understands their HEP exercises, the lack of communication options between the therapist and patient in between visits heavily contributes to the compliance issue.
-If the patient must wait until their next visit to ask their questions on how to do their HEP, a setback is inevitable.

 Can a paper handout reinforce proper body mechanics or remind you of how you are progressing throughout your treatment plan?
 Physical therapists need to access a product that provides their patients with the right instructions and collaborative education to set them up for success.
 If the patient can understand exactly what they are supposed to be doing by having videos or images of themselves or professionals completing the exercises they are prescribed, this will only aid in patient comprehension.
 By having a customizable application, the physical therapist creates an individualized prescription and provides the patient with the tools to be independent and confident to complete their HEP program on their own successfully.
 It is not uncommon for patients to have a boost of confidence while performing their exercises in the clinic while with their physical therapist present compared to at home by themselves.
 By offering the patient an education resource that doubles as a HEP application, this will aid in patient comprehension and allow all parties involved to have the confidence to get on the road to recovery.